Save Money As A Wedding Guest

 Ask the bride and groom whether they have reserved a block of rooms at a hotel near the reception site.
 If their choice is too pricey, research other nearby accommodations.
 You may land a better deal by opting to stay at a separate hotel from the wedding party.
 Also, consider staying with family and friends.

 Before booking a rental car, ask whether the bride and groom will be providing a shuttle service for wedding guests.
 If not, consider carpooling with other guests or taking public transportation.

+Child care is one of the biggest hidden costs of wedding attendance.
 Don't forget to include child care costs such as hiring a babysitter or nanny into your spending plan.
 If the bride and groom have relatives and friends with young children, they may be offering child care to their guests.